CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 at all during the 2023 Stock Market Recession.

 Important Instructions:
+1.To buy stocks, run the python script named buy-stock-robot.py with the command: python3 buy-stock-robot.py
-1. Place this program into "buy more stocks mode" when you put stock symbols in the text file "successful-stocks-list.txt" and the stock market trading robot keeps looking for chances to buy more stocks from the list of stock symbols.
+ Place this program into "buy more stocks mode" when you put stock symbols in the text file "successful-stocks-list.txt" and the stock market trading robot keeps looking for chances to buy more stocks from the list of stock symbols.

 2. This program will automatically remove the stock symbol name from the text file "successful-stocks-list.txt" after an order to buy stock has been placed.
 This will allow you to not have to do anything while the Stock Market Robot is working for you.

-4. Place this program into "sell stocks only mode" by deleting all of the stock symbols in the text file called: "successful-stocks-list.txt. " This includes when you want to try to sell stocks for a profit when the price of the stock is increasing in value.
+3. Sell stocks by running the python script named sell-stock-robot.py with the command: python3 sell-stock-robot.py

 The code block sell_dropped_stocks() is a function that checks the current positions of stocks held by the account and performs several checks before deciding whether to sell any of the stocks.